AS-kilta/RobokasiV2_Host/README.md

 - libserialport-dev is not properly installed/detected

 When pressing connect a popup says "Connection failed"
+1. Press the emergency stop button to reset the motor controller
-- Permission issue with serial ports, add current user to group dialout
+2. Permission issue with serial ports, add current user to group dialout
 - sudo usermod -a -G dialout $USER
 - logout and login and try the program again